 Figure~\ref{fig:distr} illustrates the distribution of emotion labels.
 We use six categories: \textit{joy}, \textit{fear}, \textit{sadness}, \textit{anger}, \textit{guilt}, and \textit{neutral} (no specific emotion).
 These labels were adapted from \citet{de2019towards}, where five categories were clustered, plus a neutral class.
 Our annotation guidelines group related labels as “helper” categories—for instance, “love” and “happy” under \textit{joy}, and “shame” under \textit{guilt}—to assist annotators in selecting the most appropriate coarse-grained label.
 Examples from the dataset are provided in Appendix \ref{app:example}.

-\textbf{Pairwise Label Agreements Across Countries.} We further examined label differences across countries by calculating pairwise agreements after majority voting (Figure~\ref{fig:cross}).
-Ethiopia (ET) and the United Arab Emirates (AE) exhibit the highest agreement at 55\%, along with Germany (DE) and the United Arab Emirates (AE), both exhibit a high \textit{neutral} class; see Figure \ref{fig:distr}.
-In contrast, Germany (DE) and India (IN) show the lowest agreement, at 29.0\%.
-Labels from India thus tend to diverge from those of other countries.
+\textbf{Pairwise Label Agreements Across Countries} We further examine label differences across countries by computing pairwise agreements after majority voting (Figure~\ref{fig:cross}).
+Ethiopia and the United Arab Emirates exhibit the highest agreement at 55\%, along with Germany and the United Arab Emirates; both exhibit a high \textit{neutral} class (Figure \ref{fig:distr}), while Germany and India show the lowest agreement, at 29.0\%.
+Labels from India thus diverge from those of other countries.